FLOSSBoxIN/FeedMe/doc/en/qa.md

 ### Q:Why are the articles that I have read gone?
 And be deleted?
 A:By default, FeedMe will hide articles that have been read.
 You can switch the display of `unread articles` and `all articles` through the `⭕️` icon in the article list page.

+And this change also effect side bar.
+If switch to `unread articles`, only the feeds which have unread articles will show.
+If switch to `all articles`, all feeds will show at side bar.

 ### Q:How can I enable split action bar & side navigation bar?
 A:You can enable them in `Settings` -> `Control`.